*In the event of an emergency, dial 911

 Tomslake & District Fire Department

 A registered non-profit society, the Tomslake & District Fire Department serves prescribed areas within Tomslake.
-The department consists of volunteer firefighters including a volunteer fire chief.
+The department consists of volunteer firefighters including a volunteer Fire Chief and volunteer Deputy Fire Chief.

 Contact: Fire Chief George Giersch